benchopt/benchopt/doc/advanced.rst

 .. _slurm_run:

-Running the benchmark on SLURM cluster
+Running the benchmark on a SLURM cluster
 --------------------------------------

-``benchopt`` also allows to easily run the benchmark in parallel on a SLURM cluster.
+``benchopt`` also allows easily running the benchmark in parallel on a SLURM cluster.
 Using the ``--slurm`` option for ``benchopt run``, one can pass a config file used to setup the SLURM jobs.
 This file is a YAML file that can contain any key to be passed to ``submitit.Executor.update_parameters``.